-On Saturday, September 22, 2018, we will hold our second competitive trail race at Brushy Hills, a 600 acre watershed tract on the outskirts of Lexington, Virginia in the heart of the Shenandoah Valley.
+Brushy Hills Preserve, a 600 acre watershed tract on the outskirts of Lexington, Virginia in the heart of the Shenandoah Valley, is an ideal setting for a trail race.
 Brushy Hills is home to miles of trails, lovingly developed and maintained by the Friends of Brushy Hills, a group of volunteers affiliated with the Rockbridge Area Conservation Council (RACC).

 The race will serve as a fund raiser for the Friends of Brushy Hills and an area food pantry, the Rockbridge Area Relief Association (RARA).
 The groups will share equally in the race proceeds.
 In addition, participants are encouraged to bring canned goods and other non-perishable food items to donate on race day.